Understanding Right of Way in Massachusetts

 Many car accidents are the result of one vehicle failing to yield the right of way.
-These failure to yield incidents result in crashes such as side impact collisions, car-bicycle, car-pedestrian, and car-motorcycle accidents, just to name a few.
+These failures to yield incidents result in crashes such as side-impact collisions, car-bicycle, car-pedestrian, and car-motorcycle accidents, just to name a few.
 So what does right of way in Massachusetts intersections mean?

 Right of way refers to a situation in which one party has the right to proceed when multiple parties meet in the same place at the same time, such as at an intersection.
 The vehicle, or party, that has the right of way does not have the absolute right, meaning that they still have to exercise reasonable care for themselves and the other parties.
 The general rule is that if an individual fails to comply with right of way laws, they are at fault.